Author: Smile Digital Health

 Choose a strategic platform that is flexible and that you can architect to meet your integration needs.

 In order to exchange data, you will need to know the FHIR endpoint.
 The Council for Affordable Quality Healthcare (CAQH) has created a registry, which we support.
-Smile CDR also allows you to create your own custom registry and endpoints, perform P2P audits, and support highly granular P2P consent directives.
+Smile also allows you to create your own custom registry and endpoints, perform P2P audits, and support highly granular P2P consent directives.

-Most importantly, Smile CDR will integrate the way you want to integrate--whether that is on-prem or in the cloud, and fits in any environment, such as AWS, Azure, and others.
+Most importantly, Smile will integrate the way you want to integrate--whether that is on-prem or in the cloud, and fits in any environment, such as AWS, Azure, and others.

 Remember, the Interoperability and Patient Access Rules are just the beginning of more complex and complete data exchange.
 You'll need to continue to automate and administer large volumes of sophisticated FHIR-based Data Exchanges.
 Meeting these mandated challenges will be key to every Payer's success and survival.

-Set up a call with one of our experts to see for yourself how flexible and strategic the SMILE CDR solution is.
+Set up a call with one of our experts to see for yourself how flexible and strategic the SMILE solution is.

 Follow us on social: